znuny/manual/source/standardoperations/index.rst

 Operating Znuny
 ###############

-This chapter will introduce you into topics which are recommended in normal system oerations.
+This chapter will introduce you to topics which are recommended in normal system operations.
 These include best practices as well as configuration options.
-This chapter exapands on topics touched upon in the administration chapters.
+This chapter expands on topics touched upon in the administration chapters.

 Maintenance Tasks
-******************
+*****************

 Maintaining your instance consists of a variety of tasks.
-More information about some of these tasks ore found in this chapter.
+More information about some of these tasks are found in this chapter.

 .. toctree::
     :maxdepth: 2